DarainHyder/DarainHyder/README.md

 ---

-### 🚀 About Me
+### 🌌 About Me

-- 🔭 Currently hacking away at algorithms, scraping the web, and building models
+> *“Turning data into meaning, one bug at a time.”*

+I’m the kind of person who finds beauty in messy datasets and poetry in perfectly optimized loops.
+When I’m not busy breaking my own code (for science), I’m probably fine-tuning models, scraping insights from the web, or chasing the next spark of automation magic.

+- 🔭 Currently experimenting with **algorithms that almost think**
-- 🌱 Exploring **Data Science, NLP, and Computer Vision**
+- 🌱 Diving deep into **Data Science**, **NLP**, and **Computer Vision** — where logic meets imagination
-- 👯 Open to collaborations, debugging marathons & caffeine-powered coding
-- ⚡ Fun fact: I’ve written code that confuses even me (and I wrote it)
+- 👯 Always up for **collaborations**, **debugging marathons**, and **caffeine-fueled innovation**
+- ⚡ Fun fact: Sometimes my models perform better than my sleep schedule
-- 📫 Reach out: [Portfolio](darainhyder.netlify.app) | **darainhyder21@gmail.com** | [LinkedIn](https://www.linkedin.com/in/syed-darain-hyder-kazmi)
+- 📫 Connect with me → [Portfolio](https://darainhyder.netlify.app) • **darainhyder21@gmail.com** • [LinkedIn](https://www.linkedin.com/in/syed-darain-hyder-kazmi)

+> *“In a world of noise, I train models to listen.”*

 ---